root-project/training/HASCO/exercises/README.md

-# HASCO 2022 - ROOT Tutorial
+# HASCO - ROOT Tutorial

-These are the exercises for the ROOT tutorial for the [HASCO 2022](https://indico.cern.ch/event/1122790/timetable/) summer school.
+These are the exercises for the ROOT tutorial for the HASCO summer school.

 ## 0 - Setup